Jason-D123/comp122-s23/README.md

   1. Join the Slack COMP122 work space:
-     - Accept the  invitation <br/> via https://join.slack.com/t/comp122-csun/signup using your @my.csun.edu address.
+     - Accept the  nvitation <br/> via https://join.slack.com/t/comp122-csun/signup using your @my.csun.edu address.
      - Add the 'fitzgerald-s23' channel, this is where all class discussions are held.
-     - Respond to the 'Hello Class!' via the 'reply to thread' option (do NOT "Also send to #fitzgerald-s23").
+     - Respond to the 'Hello Class!' post via the 'reply to thread' option (do NOT "Also send to #fitzgerald-s23").

-  1. Setup your local comp122 environment: <br/>
+  1. Setup your local Comp122 environment: <br/>
      Launch a gitbash (Windows), or Launch a terminal (All other OSes)
       1. Create the canonical folder for the class: \~/classes/comp122
          ```
+         cd
-         mkdir -p ~/classes/
+         mkdir classes
          ```
      1. Clone a copy of this repository:
         ```
-        cd ~/classes/
+        cd classes
         git clone https://github.com/COMP122/comp122-s23.git comp122
         ```

-     1. Update the appropriate startup file to source .profile.comp122.
-For example,
+     1. Update the appropriate startup file to source COMP122's `.profile.comp122.` For example:
         ```
         cd
         cp .profile .profile.orig